Find the Best Tankless Water Heater Repair Services in USA

 What is a heat exchanger in a tankless water heater, and why is it important?

-The heat exchanger is a vital component of a tankless water heater.
-It's responsible for transferring heat from the gas burner or electric heating element to the water flowing through the unit. .
+The heat exchanger is a key part of a tankless water heater.
+It's where the magic happens.
 It's designed to be durable, but it can develop leaks or become clogged with mineral deposits over time.
 A malfunctioning or damaged heat exchanger can significantly impact your unit's performance and lifespan and may require replacement.

 How do I know if my tankless water heater is gas or electric?